volab/IoT_EPS/_1_userDoc/source/softDev.rst

     - push **ok**
     - merge **ok**
     - push **ok**
-#.
-Minifier all files if possible of course and reduce the size of the images
-    - minifier picture
-    - minifier css
-    - minifier html

 #. configuration page (see softdev.rst)
 #. exhaustive test of hebdo mode : **95%**